ukaea/imas_mapping_workshop/introduction_presentation.md

 - Regular ITER bus lines to Aix (A, B, C) are departing at 17:45 from the parking lot in entrance C
 - Work site visit Tuesday afternoon at 15:45
 - Workshop dinner at the restaurant L'Orangerie in Hotel Aquabella (Aix-en-Provence) at 19:30
+- Updated agenda and links to Google docs and more information can be found on the Inidico page https://indico.iter.org/event/81/